 For others, though, feeling bloated is not quite how they’d describe the symptom.
 One Endometriosis.net patient leader described her endo belly as feeling “more like a monster taking over.
 Pressing on every organ possible, stabbing you over and over again.”

 In addition to pain and other physical implications, endo belly can cause various emotional and mental health concerns, including impacting one’s self-confidence and overall quality of life.
 Some of this comes from the notion of “going from a flat stomach to looking six months pregnant in a matter of seconds.”

 Providing more layers to what can already be a difficult symptom to manage, the idea of “looking pregnant” can sometimes be a complex situation for a condition often linked to infertility concerns.
-Multiple Endometriosis.net patient advocates have written about being asked multiple times if they are pregnant.
-One advocate adds that this is just another reason to “not ask a woman if she is pregnant!”
+Multiple Endometriosis.net patient leaders have written about being asked multiple times if they are pregnant.
+One contributor adds that this is just another reason to “not ask a woman if she is pregnant!”